infinum/dotnet-handbook/Best practices/Source Generators.md

 1. Install .NET Compiler Platform SDK

-    In Visual Studio Installer choose to Modify the Visual Studio version which has a source generator project, and install Visual Studio extension development under tab Workloads > Other Toolsets.
+    In Visual Studio Installer choose to Modify the Visual Studio version which has a source generator project, and install Visual Studio extension development under the tab Workloads > Other Toolsets.

     ![visualStudioInstallerHome](/resources/visual-studio-installer-home.png)